RAISELab-atUVA/Constrained-Stable-Diffusion/README.md

 </p>

-**Training-Free Constrained Generation With Stable Diffusion Models (PDM)** proposes a novel integration of stable diffusion models with constrained optimization frameworks, enabling the generation of outputs satisfying stringent physical and functional requirements.
+**Training-Free Constrained Generation With Stable Diffusion Models** proposes a novel integration of stable diffusion models with constrained optimization frameworks, enabling the generation of outputs satisfying stringent physical and functional requirements.
 The effectiveness of this approach is demonstrated through material design experiments requiring adherence to precise morphometric properties, challenging inverse design tasks involving the generation of materials inducing specific stress-strain responses, and copyright-constrained content generation tasks.